rails/rails/guides/source/classic_to_zeitwerk_howto.md

 In my experience, projects generally do not do this.
 But I've seen a couple, and have heard of a few others.

-In Rails application you use `require` exclusively to load code from `lib` or from 3rd party like gem dependencies or the standard library. **Never load autoloadable application code with `require`**.
+In a Rails application you use `require` exclusively to load code from `lib` or from 3rd party like gem dependencies or the standard library. **Never load autoloadable application code with `require`**.
 See why this was a bad idea already in `classic` [here](https://guides.rubyonrails.org/v6.1/autoloading_and_reloading_constants_classic_mode.html#autoloading-and-require).

 ```ruby
 require "nokogiri" # GOOD